African Democracy Project

 While rooted in Detroit, the Irvin D. Reid Honors College connects students to the entire globe.
 Among its global projects is a new documentary on African democracy.

 In 2008, Dr. Irvin D. Reid, president emeritus of Wayne State University, established the African Democracy Project, bringing Honors students and others to Africa for a close look at democratic progress on the continent.
 From this exploration, the documentary "African Democracy: Hope and Challenges" emerged.
 The documentary is based on more than 200 interviews of citizens of six African countries as well as nearly 75 U.S. students.
+The project was initially funded by the Eugene Applebaum Chair in Community Engagement with the support of Applebaum Family Philanthropy.

 The 90-minute documentary explores responses to several critical questions: What were citizens' hopes and dreams?
 Where did they think African democracy ranked among the different countries?
 To what extent do national leaders share governance with local authorities?
 What do they see as African nations' greatest challenges?
 Did they think that corruption is a serious challenge?
 Finally, are they optimistic for the future of democracy on the continent?